These terms and conditions were last updated on: 1 April 2018.

 service start date – the date the service starts, which will be the date that:

 in your order confirmation, on your bill and on your My BT account (if you have one).

-- the set-top box we provide is activated (if you are receiving the service through BT TV);
+the set-top box we provide is activated (if you are receiving the service through BT TV);

 the viewing card or any other equipment you need to use the service is

 third party’s TV package – a TV package provided by another TV service provider.